Jakob-Bach/Alternative-Feature-Selection/README.md

 is a dissertation in progress.
 Once it is published, we will link it (and its experimental data) here as well.
+Use the tags `run-2024-09-28-dissertation` and `evaluation-2024-11-02-dissertation` for reproducing the experiments.

 This document provides: